Software integrations have been around for a very long time.

 To build a culture that people would want to work in, Zapier prioritized bringing people together on a regular basis.

-A lot of companies that that think about remote as “the cheap option” don’t really think about this, but if you’re in one place, rent would be part of your cost.
+A lot of companies that think about remote as “the cheap option” don’t really think about this, but if you’re in one place, rent would be part of your cost.

 So instead of having rent as a line item, you really need to have travel as a big line item to be thinking about, because you are going to want to meet in person and I think there’s some bonding that happens in person that just can’t be done remotely.